 Feinstein Center for American Jewish History

-Abstract: The Myer and Rosaline Feinstein Center for American Jewish History at Temple University offers this annual summer fellowship to support research in the American Jewish experience.
-Available to predoctoral and postdoctoral scholars.
-No residency requirements or requirement that applicants use Temple archives.
+Abstract: The Myer and Rosaline Feinstein Center for American Jewish History at Temple University announces its annual summer fellowship to support research in the American Jewish experience.
+Fellows may be asked to participate in Center workshops or public lectures for the 2014-2015 year.

 University of Alabama

-Center for the Study of the South
+Summersell Center for the Study of the South